Chapter 1: A Low Standing Some-None

 The cold sensation of metal kissed his neck, but it didn’t bite.
 He had stopped, and so had the blade.

-“I thought you were more than just an Arroxath heir?
-Was I wrong?”
+“I thought you did not want to be the next Arroxath head?
+Is this really something you want anyone else to know?”
 Jyevodirr whispered.
 The atmosphere immediately turned oppressive with resentment.
 The countryside youth stepped back and away from the blade, then continued on loudly before Rraos could respond.
-“I could help you out, you know?
-Who knows what you could get from just listening to me?”
+“Your desire could be closer than you think, you know?
+Shouldn’t you hear me out?”

-The heat emanated from Jyevodirr’s chest.
+The heat emanated again from Jyevodirr’s chest.
 It tried infiltrating into his brain.
-It wanted him to take action, to use violence and force the world to his whims.
+It wanted him to force the world to his whims.

-Still, he did not indulge in it.
-Talking and taking things slowly was better.
-This moment was supposed to get him a friend, a companion to his cause, not to overpower anyone and anything in his way.
+As usual, he did not indulge in it.
+This conversation was supposed to get him a companion, an ally to his cause.
+Using force would mean he had already lost.
 This empire was all about strength, and strength was more than a mere show of brute force.

-Calming down his racing heart, he watched tiny expressions of conflicting emotions race through the older youth’s countenance.
+Having calmed down his racing heart, Jyevodirr watched tiny expressions of conflicting emotions race through the older youth’s countenance.
 There could be no surer sign that the young Arroxath’s curiosity had been startled to wakefulness.
-So, Jyevodirr finally turned his attention to the figure accompanying Rraos.
+Certain to be victorious, he finally turned his attention to the figure accompanying Rraos.

-The other person was shrouded from head to toe.
-The clothes hid everything about him, from his identity to his subtle movements.
-Had the youth not been able to peer through the world of God, he would not even have been able to guess the person’s gender.
+The man was shrouded from head to toe, his clothes hiding everything about him from his identity to his subtle movements.
+Had the youth not been able to peer through the world of God[14], he would not even have been able to guess the person’s gender either.

 This was the man who had pressed a blade against his throat.

-The guard that had turned him away had seen this exchange, so the guard nodded with his fist at his chest when approached by Jyevodirr.
+This sudden declaration by Rraos snapped Jyevodirr out of his scrutiny.
+He glanced back at Arroxath youth, who beckoned him to walk ahead into the diner.
+He happily complied.
+The tall guard who had turned him away had seen this exchange, so he nodded with his fist at his chest when approached by Jyevodirr.
 The young man nodded back, and the towering man stalked away.
+The group of three walked to the diner’s door.

-“Have a good day, Qaiz’rradula,” one of the two guard at the front door greeted the little retinue.
-Both guards were standing at attention.
+“Have a good day, Qaiz’rradula[15],” one of the two guard there greeted the little retinue.
+Both guards stood at attention.

 “Thank you!”
-Jyevodirr smiled cheerfully at the guards.
-Then he promptly walked in first through the doorway.
+Jyevodirr greeted back with a cheerful smile.
+Then he promptly walked in through the doorway.

-“We’ll be sitting at the common tables,” the command from Arroxath youth floated in before Jyevodirr could stray too far inside the tastefully lit room.
+“We will be sitting at the common tables,” the command from Arroxath youth floated in from behind before Jyevodirr could stray too far inside the tastefully lit room.
 The urge to choose a table for himself struck him hard, but he fought it down immediately.
 He was not bereft of tact.

-Not only in smell, it also was pleasant in its feeling, carrying a coolness that made the room refreshingly temperate compared to the world outside.
-The atmosphere was so stable, so perfectly comfortable, it could not have been anything but artificially maintained.
+Associating ‘nice’ with this room was a severe understatement of its quality.
+From the very first moment of setting foot within it, the air commanded attention.
+It was rich with an exquisite assortment of scents from masterfully cooked food.
+Beyond its aroma, the air was also pleasant in its feeling, carrying a coolness that made the room refreshingly temperate compared to the world without.
+It was so stable an atmosphere, so perfectly comfortable, it could not have been anything but artificially maintained.

-This character of luxury was not something Jyevodirr could have ever imagined without having been here himself.
-It was outstandingly beautiful, exceedingly intricate, and absolutely different from the beauty and intricacy of the outside world.
+The character of luxury in this room was not something Jyevodirr could have ever imagined without having been here himself.
+It was outstandingly beautiful, painstackingly intricate, and absolutely different from the beauty and intricacy of the outside world.

 “Did you come here to gawk around?”
-Rraos’ scathing remark forced his attention back on the table.
+Rraos’ scathing remark forced Jyevodirr’s attention back on the table.
 “I don't have time to be dawdling around with you.
-If you have no good information for me, I’ll have you thrown out of the city.
+If you have no good information for me, I’ll have you painfully punished.
 Be warned.”

-The older youth’s attitude was annoying, but nothing he couldn't put up with.
-More concerning was the absence of the Arroxath’s personal guard, who had to be concealing himself nearby.
+The older youth’s attitude was annoying, but nothing Jyevodirr couldn't put up with.
+More concerning was the absence of the shrouded man, who had to be concealing himself nearby.
+Jyevodirr did know this person would be here.
+The man went everywhere Rraos did.

-Jyevodirr leaned forward and stabbed straight into the heart of the matter.
-“You're not exactly intending to be the Arroxath heir, are you?”
+So, the countryside youth leaned forward and stabbed straight into the heart of the matter.
+“You're not being very true to the Arroxatha, are you?”

 Rraos’ reaction to the question was as expected.
 His breathing became shallow, pupils dilated and fists bunched up.

 “Don't worry,” Jyevodirr continued in a hurry to diffuse the tension, “I’m not here to rat you out, or to threaten you at all.
 I’m actually rather refreshed to have found someone like you.
-You are quite interesting, you know.
-But like you are more than what you seem to be, so am I.”
+You are quite interesting, you know.”

 “Just stop beating around the bush, boy!”
 Rraos hissed, growing angrier by the minute rather than placated.

 Jyevodirr sighed.
-He hadn't realized he was being indirect.
-He only wanted to make Rraos listen calmly, but that now seemed about as likely as a frog swallowing the entire city.
+He wished he could get Rraos to listen calmly, but that now seemed about as likely as a frog swallowing the entire city.

-“I want to be absolutely direct with you,” he spoke with a frown, “but it looks like I wasn’t.
-So listen, but listen calmly, please.”
+“I want to be absolutely direct with you,” he spoke with a frown, “but you need to listen without hasty judgments too.
+So please, listen calmly.”

-He paused for a few breaths.
-Then he laid down the first fact before his listener.
-“I want to be the next Kraturr.”
+He paused for a few breaths, then – “I want to be the next Kraturr!”

 The older youth’s face twisted into a furious mask.
 “And what has that got to do with me, you brainless buffoon?”